AVGP/docs/en/3d-editor/materials/advanced-material-menu.md

   * **Diffuse** maps contain the color and image information of a material.
   * **Specular** maps are used to influence the reflectivity of a material.
 Specular maps are monochrome.
 The brighter an area the stronger it reflects.
   * The **Normal** map is an advanced form of the better known *bump maps*.
 Normal maps are used to simulate dents, bumps or scratches in the model and behave correctly depending the light direction.
   * The **Alpha** map is used as a mask to "cut" holes into materials.
 It is usually a black and white image.
-The areas of the material covored by the white texture surface is fully visible while the areas covered with black become invisible.
+The areas of the material covered by the white texture surface is fully visible while the areas covered with black become invisible.
+Alpha maps are now incorporated into the light map creation process which means that the transparent parts of a light map will now allow light to pass through while the non transparent parts will drop shadows.

 * With the **Texture Size** widget you can determine with what size the material is applied to the 3d object.